defndaines/eiga/maru_sqlite/README.md

 ## Status

 This project provides access to all the Eiga data.
 I didn't complete the bundling of the project into a release.
+Last touched 2017-01-10.

 ## Development